Alex Yoong: Lotus Young Driver Programme

 Lotus Racing announced on 9 December 2009 that Yoong would become the leader of their young driver development programme.
 Yoong currently focuses on the development of drivers in Asia.

 Intercontinental Le Mans Cup

 Alex Yoong (centre) with Marchy Lee (left) and Matthew Marsh (right) after winning the GTC class of the 2010 1000 km of Zhuhai.

-In November 2010, Alex Yoong partnered Marchy Lee and Matthew Marsh at the 1000km Zhuhai race, driving an Audi R8 LMS.
+In November 2010, Yoong partnered Marchy Lee and Matthew Marsh at the 1000km Zhuhai race, driving an Audi R8 LMS.
 The trio won the GTC class.

 2011 SEA Games

-Alex Yoong has earlier competed for the water skiing event in the 1997 Jakarta Games where he won a silver medal.
+Yoong has earlier competed for the water skiing event in the 1997 Jakarta Games where he won a silver medal.
 He returned to Water skiing at the 2011 Southeast Asian Games and he claimed one gold medal and one silver medal in the men's slalom and jump events on 17 November 2011.

-He was a representative for Malaysia in the 1992 Junior World Waterski Championships held in Colombia, before he concentrated on his motorsport career.
+Yoong was a representative for Malaysia in the 1992 Junior World Waterski Championships held in Colombia, before he concentrated on his motorsport career.